 Trend Alert: The Revival of Vintage IKEA

 If you have a thrifty mind and appreciate the enduring quality of vintage furniture, IKEA is probably not exactly on your dream list of brands.
-Yet, over the past two years, the Swedish design behemoth of mass-produced furniture has come into the public eye as some of its rare finds hit sky-high prices on the markets around the world.
+Yet, over the past few years, the Swedish design behemoth of mass-produced furniture has been propelled into the public eye as some of its rare finds hit sky-high prices around the world.
 But how can a brand that is so famous for its affordability, self-assembly concept, and simple designs become the source of newly coveted design collectibles?

-It all started with a Swedish socialist concept that all people should be presented with the same opportunities regardless of how well off they may be.
-Ingvar Kamprad, the founder of IKEA, grounded his business on the merits that everyone deserves to be surrounded by quality design.
+It all started with a concept that all people should be presented with the same opportunities regardless of how well off they may be.
+Ingvar Kamprad, the founder of the Swedish brand, IKEA, grounded his business on the merits that everyone deserves to be surrounded by quality design.

-Back in the days when furniture design stars made history by creating some of the most well-known pieces of all time, IKEA decided to team up with some of the well respected names to offer affordable replicas to everyone who is looking to fill their homes with high-end pieces, but don’t exactly have a budget for the real deal.
+Back in the days when furniture design stars made history by creating some of the most well-known pieces of all time, IKEA decided to team up with some of the most well-respected names to offer affordable replicas to everyone who is looking to fill their homes with high-end pieces, but don’t exactly have a budget for the real deal.

-Today, the superb design of these vintage IKEA finds propels their prices on the vintage furniture markets, as classics remain classics even if they come in a budget package.
+Today, the superb design of these vintage IKEA pieces heightens their prices on the vintage furniture markets, as classics remain classics even if they come in a budget package.
 Ironically, the products that were supposed to bridge the money gap are now being sold for a pretty penny.

-Every now and then the pieces failed to impress and they were discontinued shortly after they hit the stores.
-They were either too advanced for their time or, in some cases, came with a higher price tag which made them less desirable than the rest of the IKEA’s offering.
+Every now and then, the pieces failed to impress and they were discontinued shortly after they hit the stores.
+They were either too advanced for their time or, in some cases, came with a higher price tag which made them less desirable than the rest of IKEA’s offerings.

-But back in the day, high-priced items also meant higher production standards and better quality materials, which allowed them to not only survive to this day but still be in shipshape.
-When you add scarcity into the equation, it is obvious why these vintage IKEA pieces are already so largely coveted.
+But back in the day, high-priced items also meant higher production standards and better quality materials, which allowed them to not only survive to this day but still be in ship shape.
+When you add scarcity into the equation, it is obvious why these vintage IKEA pieces are now so largely coveted.